Global Education & Hope — Now More Than Ever

 Strategic dialogue with the OECD Development Assistance Committee

-Engagement in broader European sustainability and democracy processes
+Engagement in broader European education for sustainability (UNECE) and democracy (DG EAC) processes

 Partnerships and New Publics